 - The portion of salary that is essential to provide for family needs

-- Money or property received by a will that includes a provision for exemption from seizure
+- Money or property received by a will that includes a provision for exemption from seizures

-- Money or property received by a will that has no provision for exemption from seizure
+- Money or property received by a will that has no provision for exemption from seizures

 - Life insurance policies (depending beneficiaries)